Frequently Asked Questions

 How long does cork flooring last?

-When cork flooring is properly maintained it can out last the owner.
+When cork flooring panels are properly maintained they can out last the owner.
 This requires proper maintenance and cleaning of your cork floor.
 Stones, gravel and dirt can cause wear and tear if not removed from the surface for long periods of time.
 Don’t use any strong cleaners for cork flooring durability maintenance; this can actually weaken the properties of the cork.

 Is cork flooring a good option for pets?

 Yes, however you are the best judge of your pet’s behavior.
 You know what the habits, activities, and potentially destructive actions of your pet better than anyone else.

-Cork floors are coated with a finish that that protect it from cats and dogs running on the floor.
+Cork flooring planks are coated with a finish that that protect them from cats and dogs running on the floor.

 Will cork flooring resist high heels and heavy furniture?

 Cork itself is a very dense and compact product and is designed to withstand commercial traffic.
-Cork has a lot of memory due to the air cells and recovers well from most objects.
+Cork bark has a lot of memory due to the air cells and recovers well from most objects.
 Like any floor, cork can be punctured by sharp objects and damaged by furniture feet.
 It is recommended that furniture with sharp or damaged legs have protective pads placed on them.

 Is cork flooring water resistant?